MeesterMarcus/lorenzana-designs-website/_posts/2020-11-04-why-should-i-use-wordpress.md

 ## Summary

 These are just some of the more common reasons why WordPress could be a great fit your company's website.
-If you require a solid content management system or blog WordPress is a no brainer.
-However, there are reasons why it may not be right for you either.
+If you require a solid content management system or blog, WordPress is a no brainer.
+However, there are reasons why it may not be right for you too.
 At the end of the day, it depends on your company's specific needs.
 If you are curious on the reasons why it may NOT be right for you, read our other blog post here:

 [Top 4 Reasons Why WordPress May Not Be Right For You](https://www.lorenzanadesigns.com/blog/webdesign/2020/09/15/top-4-reasons-why-wordpress-may-not-be-right-for-you.html)